stackblitz/docs/docs/guides/integration/using-pr-new.md

 > <a href="https://pr.new/github.com/stackblitz/docs/pull/33" target="_blank" rel="noopener noreferrer"><b>pr.new/</b>github.com/stackblitz/docs/pull/33</a>

-You will be redirected to [Stackblitz editor](/guides/user-guide/working-in-stackblitz-editor) in the ["PR review mode"](/guides/user-guide/working-in-stackblitz-editor#reviewing-a-pr-with-codeflow-ide) where you will see diffs.
+You will be redirected to [StackBlitz editor](/guides/user-guide/working-in-stackblitz-editor) in the ["PR review mode"](/guides/user-guide/working-in-stackblitz-editor#reviewing-a-pr-with-codeflow-ide) where you will see diffs.
 You can switch to the standard file view by choosing the "file" icon in the left vertical nav bar.

 ## "Open in Codeflow" button